-I am still reading out loud to my 13, 15, and 17 year olds.
+I am still reading out loud to my teens.
 I also read books out loud to my husband when we are travelling in the car.
 Those shared books create a common pool of knowledge within our family.
 My kids and I often refer back to characters or events in the books we have read.
 The longest book we've ever read (so far) was Old Curiosity Shop by Charles Dickens (took several months!) and just the other day someone made reference to one of the villains in that book.
 Remembering how a character handled a situation can often give kids tools for how to handle things in their own life.
 And books with a moral lesson offer instruction that is often more easily digested than when mom and dad offer the same.
+We saw a reference to the book, The Moonstone by Wilkie Collins as an early example of the detective novel.
+We found a used copy and worked our way through that.
+There were parts that I wondered if the kids would want to skip (or perhaps abandon the book altogether) but all three of my teens really enjoyed it!
+When we were done, I felt like we'd run a literary marathon!

 You may think a younger child will not be able to sit still to listen to a book.
 If you have littles with wiggles, then let them do something active like jog in place, or do sit-ups while you read.
-Or if they need to keep their hands moving, let them build with blocks, duplos or legos while they listen.
+Or if they need to keep their hands moving, let them build with blocks, duplos, or magnets while they listen.
 If they enjoy coloring, grab some coloring books and let them color as the story is being read.
-(If your house is like ours, you probably have a dozen half filled coloring books--now kids can finish some while being read to!).
+(If your house is like ours, you probably have a dozen half-filled coloring books--now kids can finish some while being read to!).

 Audiobooks offer some great advantages: